-In the early 90’s Ryan managed the town head shop, Pacific Paradise, and was introduced to borosilicate glass art mainly in the form of glass pipes.
-Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased his first torch and some raw materials and he began the demanding journey becoming a self-taught glassblower in his backyard shed.
+In the early 90’s Ryan managed the local head shop, Pacific Paradise, and was introduced to borosilicate glass art - mainly in the form of glass pipes.
+Seeing the demand for such art and lack of reliable supply, Ryan parted ways with retail, purchased his first torch and some raw materials and began the demanding journey of becoming a self-taught glassblower in his backyard shed.

-In only six short years, 101 North grew to become one of the largest manufacturing companies of its kind and expanded to support over 50 people including dozens of glassblowers Ryan personally trained.
-As business continued to grow, they launched a year-long road sales campaign across America and opened up a glass blowing supply retail outlet, The Glass House, which still remains in business today.
-In 2003 101 North Glass Inc. was shut down by Operation Pipe Dreams, a nationwide investigation targeting businesses associated with glass paraphernalia.
-All assets were seized, Ryan and his two business partners were incarcerated and prosecuted by the US District Attorny’s office.
+In only six short years, 101 North grew to become one of the largest manufacturing companies of its kind and expanded to employ over 50 people including dozens of glassblowers Ryan personally trained.
+A local success story, 101 North Glass Inc. was forced to shut down by Operation Pipe Dreams, a nationwide investigation targeting businesses associated with glass paraphernalia.
+All assets were seized and Ryan was incarcerated and prosecuted by the US District Attorney’s office.

+Ryan spent the months during and following the court trial picking up the pieces, paying off subsequent debt and ensuring his former employees received benefits all while serving house arrest and serving on the board for Habitat for Humanity to fulfill his community service.
 When the dust settled, Ryan returned to his torch and spent the next several years diving into research and development and redefining his artistry, making anything but pipes to support himself.
 He taught classes and continued serving his community well beyond his mandate.